 AI Chatbots are primarily meant to communicate with end-users, by interacting either by text, on website chats, chat applications or over email or SMS, or audibly like with Alexa or Siri.
-Despite what AI Chatbot vendors say, AI Chatbot effectiveness is guard-railed to solely basic, short and goal-oriented user-interactions.
-Even though some ones can be somewhat convincing using Natural Language Processing (NLP) technologies at appropriate times, AI Chatbot interactions and responses with users feel canned and robot-like and as of 2019, none of the AI Chatbot products in the market has reliably passed the Turing Test, a simple test which measures the likelihood that a machine can fool end-users to be a human.
+Despite what IT Helpdesk Chatbot vendors say, AI Chatbot effectiveness is guard-railed to solely basic, short and goal-oriented user-interactions.
+Even though some can be somewhat convincing using Natural Language Processing (NLP) technologies at appropriate times, AI Chatbot interactions and responses with users feel canned and robot-like and as of 2019, none of the AI Chatbot products in the market has reliably passed the Turing Test, a simple test which measures the likelihood that a machine can fool end-users to be a human.

-AI Chatbots are “cold software programs”.
+AI Chatbots and IT helpdesk chatbots are “cold software programs”.
 They are not able to read and interpret the context within which the end-users prompt a request, nor they are able to adjust their responses accordingly.
 Conversely, AI Virtual Assistants contextualize and customize their interaction in real-time using advanced User Behavioral Intelligence and Sentiment analytics.
 They can pick up the tone negativity of an interaction and automatically switch to be sympathetic, apologizing, and more understanding to the end-user.

 AI Virtual Assistants Continuously Learn and Understand

 Instead, AI Virtual Assistants never sleep, and they are in a 24/7 active learning modality.
 Sometimes they learn from live interactions with end-users, other times they learn from conversations between users and human agents, and when no user activity, they turn their attention into ticketing systems analyzing how tickets were successfully resolved by human agents, being a simple reference to a knowledge article or complex multi-step procedures which are preserved in AI Virtual Assistant guided workflows.
 New intents, entities, and synonymous, phrasal slangs, and ways to resolve simple to complex end-user requests are continuously discovered, learned, and put into action almost in real-time.
 A continuous learning system which aims at 100% self-service automation for IT Service Desk and Customer Service.